Titox122/Fortnite-Engine-1.10/README.md

 # Fortnite Engine (Fortnite Open Source Recreation)
 # What Is This?

-This is a open source recreation of fortnite made for people who wants to recreate or just want to have fun with the game system
+This is an open-source recreation of Fortnite, made for people who want to rebuild or simply have fun exploring the game’s systems.

-# How Do I Compile This?
+How Do I Compile This?
--Clone/Download The Project

--Right Click On The .uproject
+-Clone or download the project

+-Right-click on the .uproject file

--Click "Generate Visual Studio Files"
+-Select “Generate Visual Studio Project Files”

--Open The .sln
+-Open the .sln file

--Compile The Solution
+-Compile the solution

--Enjoy!
+# -Enjoy!

 # Do I Need To Give Credits?

-of course, the only term of use is that in the credits of your game you need to add "Fortnite Engine By Project164"
+Well.
+Of Course xd, The only term of use is that you include the following credit in your game:
+“Fortnite Engine by Project164”

-if you are going to use anything from this project to your project give credits like this example "Anim Blueprint By Project164"
+If you use specific assets or code from this project, please credit them like this example:
+“Anim Blueprint by Project164”

-Pls dont skid my work like other people did with my Fortress Recreation... im making this for the community, all i want is just a little mention. thanks...
+Please don’t skid my work like others did with my Fortress Recreation project.
+I’m doing this for the community — all I ask for is a small mention.
+Thanks.

 # Join Our Discord Server!
 https://discord.gg/UAWdhgsqxA